Which Diet Helps Heal A Leaky Gut?

 - Limits or eliminate added sugar as found in candy, cakes, juices, sodas

-- I don’t recommend long term adherence to restrictive diets unless medically necessary.
-It is difficult to maintain emotional and physical health in a highly restrictive diet.
-The risks and benefits need to be weighed.
-Professional assistance may be needed.
+- Restrictive Diets: I don’t recommend sticking to highly restrictive diets long-term unless medically necessary.
+These diets can make it hard to maintain emotional and physical health, and the risks and benefits must be carefully considered.
+Professional guidance may be needed.

-- The ultimate goal is achieving the least restrictive, least inflammatory diet possible.
-Know that eliminating certain food might not have to be forever – with diet and lifestyle changes, we can cultivate better gut health and tolerate and enjoy a greater range of food choices and better overall health (44)!
+- The Ultimate Goal: The goal is to find the least restrictive, least inflammatory diet possible.
+Eliminating certain foods may not be permanent.
+With the right diet and lifestyle changes, we can improve gut health, enjoy a wider variety of foods, and achieve better overall health.